yandex-research/rtdl-revisiting-models/package/README.md

 # API

-To discover the available API and docstrings, open the source file and:
+To explore the available API and docstrings, open the source file and:
 - on GitHub, use the Symbols panel
 - in VSCode, use the [Outline view](https://code.visualstudio.com/docs/getstarted/userinterface#_outline-view)
 - check the `__all__` variable